2 Days in Berlin: The Best Things to Do

 Believe it or not, throughout the tense years of the Cold War, visitors scaled an observation platform to see beyond the Iron Curtain into East Berlin.

-Nowadays the Brandenburg Gate symbolizes unity and hope rather than forced separation.
+Nowadays the Brandenburg Gate is a glorious symbol for both “unity and hope” rather than forced separation among people.

 Brandenburg Gate is the perfect place to begin your two days in Berlin.